Princekelsey/vision-app/README.md

 3. Run `npm run migrate` command to run database migration to setup the database schema.
 4. Run `npm run dev` command to start the server and also the front-end concurrently.
 5. In the root directory, run `npm run test` command to run all test for the server
-6. cd into client folder and run `npm run test` command to runn all test for front-end.
+6. cd into client folder and run `npm run test` command to run all test for front-end.